soliton4/promiseland-webframework/README.md

   - load
     string / array
     the module / modules to load on client side
+  - loadOnConnect
+    string / array
+    the module / modules to load on client side as soon as the first successful connection is established.
+This is useful if you want to use the frame "server" right away.
+  - singleScriptFile
+    string
+    if given, this script will be included instead of requirejs.
+Make sure you include a amd loader in the file.
+You can use this to load builds created with r.js or other build systems.
   - dirs
     array
     directories served to the client. express["static"] is used to serve them. each entry in the array is a object containing a "server" and a "client" property giving the path to the directory on each side.